JuanP-VT/JuanP-VT/README.md

-👋 My name is Juan Pablo im a industrial engineer with experience in process design and manufacturing.
+👋 My name is Juan Pablo im a former industrial engineer with experience in process design and manufacturing.

 I decided to change my field of work and and focus in my passion to become a developer.